DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 a complete upheaval of the balance between privacy and security, the two essential components of individual freedom.
-Finally it became clear during debates about IP piracy, that American and Chinese surveillance technologies were precisely the same, albeit with a different in the official purpose for such surveillance.
+Finally it became clear during debates about IP piracy, that American and Chinese surveillance technologies were precisely the same, albeit with a difference in the official purpose for such surveillance.

 The debate on privacy versus security is one entirely about trust and